Smart and Sustainable Cities Conference

 Publications

-The participants of the SSC-2022 conference will have an opportunity to publish their contributions in the following formats.
+The participants of the SSC-2024 conference will have an opportunity to publish their contributions in the following format.

-1. SSC-2022 Proceedings will contain conference papers.
-Conference papers will be collected starting from August 10, 2022 and until October 30, 2022.
+SSC-2024 Proceedings will contain conference papers.
+Conference papers will be collected starting from August 10, 2022 and until October 30, 2024.
 The submitted papers will be reviewed by the editorial board and accepted papers will be published by Springer Geography and indexed in Web of Science.
-The information on the author requirements and publication fees will be available soon at the SSC-2022 website.
-The publication of the SSC-2022 Proceedings is expected in 2023.
+The information on the author requirements and publication fees will be available soon at the SSC-2024 website.
+The publication of the SSC-2024 Proceedings is expected in 2025.

 Made on